 This is not one of those weeks.
 The Escape Artist is on holiday (from what exactly? you may well ask) and has written nothing.
-But that doesn’t matter because I think of The Escape Artist as an aggregator website where I try to share the best insights from different places…and this week I have a classic for you.
+But that doesn’t matter because here at The Escape Artist I share the best insights from different places…and this week I have a classic for you.

 David Cain from Raptitude has kindly allowed me to reproduce what I think is one of his best posts: An interview with The Man.
-This remains the article that I wish I’d written.
-It is brilliant and should be considered required reading for all potential escapees.
+This is the article that I wish I’d written.
+It is brilliant and is required reading for all potential escapees.

 I know some of you will have read it before.
 If so, it wouldn’t do you any harm to read it again.
 Let’s be honest, some of you only skim-read it last time.
 For those that haven’t read it before, you are in for a treat…enjoy!